faizalrf/documentation/MariaDB-Encryption.md

 # MariaDB Encryption (TDE)

-Workiong with many of the clients, TDE is one of the most common requirement that comes up frequently.
+Working with many of the clients, TDE is one of the most common requirement that comes up frequently.
 I decided to do write this blog to cover the very same topic.

 MariaDB does indeed supports Transparent Data Encryption, a.k.a, TDE.
 There are some misconceptions about the TDE that I would like to clear up first before we move forward with implementing this thing.